C2C: Canada's Journal of Ideas

 Alternate Online Access

-Benjamin Perrin, "The Slave Trade is Back: Confronting Human Trafficking in Canada and Beyond" (2010) 4:2 C2C: Canada's Journal of Ideas.
+Benjamin Perrin, "The Slave Trade is Back: Confronting Human Trafficking in Canada and Beyond" ([forthcoming in 2010]) 4:2 C2C: Canada's Journal of Ideas.

 NOTE: The "Download" button above will provide access to a working draft, and the "Find in your Library" button below will provide access to the final published version.